Program overview

 Program Structure

-The Bachelor of Interior Design program spans 8 semesters, providing a comprehensive education in interior design.
-The program structure includes:
+The Bachelor of Interior Design program is structured over 8 semesters, providing a comprehensive education in interior design.
+The program includes various options for work-integrated learning, allowing students to gain practical experience in the field.
+Key features of the program structure include:

 Featured Experiences

-- Collaboration with industry mentors on large-scale design projects.
+• Collaborative projects with industry mentors to develop large-scale interior design projects.

-- Self-directed volunteer projects that support community initiatives.
+• Self-directed volunteer projects that connect students with community initiatives.

 Career Options

-Graduates of the Bachelor of Interior Design program can pursue various career paths in Canada, including:
+Graduates of the Bachelor of Interior Design program can pursue a variety of career paths in Canada, including:

-- Design Consultant: Provide expert advice on design projects, helping clients achieve their vision while adhering to budget and timelines.
+• Design Consultant: Provide expert advice on interior design projects, helping clients achieve their vision.

-- Project Manager: Oversee design projects from conception to completion, ensuring that all aspects are executed efficiently and effectively.
+• Project Manager: Oversee interior design projects from conception to completion, ensuring timelines and budgets are met.

-- Exhibition Designer: Design and create engaging displays for museums, galleries, and trade shows, focusing on visitor experience and interaction.
+• Exhibition Designer: Design and create engaging displays for museums, galleries, and trade shows.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.